 Dwarf Madagascar hissing cockroach Elliptorhina ChopardiWhere found: Madagascar.

-The Dwarf Madagascar roach is a very neat little creature and is easy to distinguish from the following sp. by the v-shaped horn formation on the male and smaller size.
-The coloration is generally different from Gromphadorhina but both species have somewhat variable colors.
+The Dwarf Madagascar roach is a very neat little creature and is easy to distinguish from other hisser species by the small size and v-shaped horn formation on the male and smaller size.
+The coloration is generally different from Gromphadorhina but the various hisser species have somewhat variable colors.
 This species does not have a defensive smell and is not very fast but does have the ability to climb glass.
-E.chopardi females are ovoviviparous and give birth to 20-30 tiny young.
+Elliptorhina chopardi females are ovoviviparous and give birth to twenty to thirty tiny young.

 V-horn hissing cockroach Elliptorhina laevigataWhere found: Madagascar.